input-output-hk/mithril/mithril-stm/README.md

 * Protocol documentation is given in [Mithril Protocol in depth](https://mithril.network/doc/mithril/mithril-protocol/protocol/).
 * The API also includes *core verification*.
 This functionality allows a full node verifier (`CoreVerifier`) that is able to verify the signatures that are generated without the registration information, i.e., `avk`.
-A `CoreVerifier` already has the identities of the signers, so, it does not need to check the registration.
+A `CoreVerifier` is assumed to know identities of the signers, so, it does not need to check the registration.

 * This library provides: